ClonoDynamics/clonodynamics-pipeline/README.md

 # Requirements

-Recommended environment:
+The frozen manuscript release should record the exact environment used for production analyses.

+The current production environment is compatible with:

 ```text
 Python >= 3.9
 ```

-Core packages used across the current pipeline include:
+Core packages used across the pipeline include:

 ```text
 numpy